Ballroom Marfa Art Fund

 Join us for the Opening Celebrations of unlit: sof landin and Tongues of Fire on Friday, May 26 and Saturday, May 27, 2023.

-Opening Celebrations for the Spring 2023 exhibitions will kick off with the Public Opening on Friday, May 26 from 6–9pm featuring special performances, music, and drinks.
+Opening Celebrations for the Spring 2023 exhibitions will kick off with the Public Opening on Friday, May 26 from 6–9pm with drinks and Li(sa E.) Harris performing works by Jesse Chun.
 Artist and curator-led walkthroughs of the exhibitions will take place on Saturday, May 27 from 12–1:30pm.
-Both events are free and open to all!

 Tongues of Fire